umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest.md

     }

 ## Property Editors
-`propertyEditors` returns an array of editor objects, each object specifies an editor to make available to data types as an editor component.
+`propertyEditors` returns an array of property editor definitions, each object specifies an editor to make available to data types as an editor component.
 These editors are primarily property editors for content, media and members, but can also be made available as a macro parameter editor.

 The basic values on any editor is `alias`, `name`, and `editor` these three **must** be set.
 Furthermore the editor value is an object with additional configuration options on, but must contain a view value.